Australian 4wd and Advanced Driver Education – RTO CODE: 31223

 The course start time is at 07:15 and concluding at approximately 2 – 4 pm.

 A4ADE Practical Training Area

-A4ADE exclusive Driver Training Facilities at Kurwongbah and Kogan offers terrain which is similar to the terrain that people would be required to Drive and Manoeuvre a Trailer in their everyday driving as part of their job.
+A4ADE exclusive Driver Training Facility at Kurwongbah offers terrain which is similar to the terrain that people would be required to Drive and Manoeuvre a Trailer in their everyday driving as part of their job.